hypo69/hypo/pytest/gemini/src/endpoints/kazarinov/pricelist_generator/__init__.md

 ```

-This improved example demonstrates a better structure and more comprehensive approach to testing, focusing on various aspects of input validation and error handling.
+This improved example demonStartes a better structure and more comprehensive approach to testing, focusing on various aspects of input validation and error handling.
 Crucially, **replace the example data and assertions with real data and expected outcomes.** Remember to adjust test cases based on the actual function's behavior.